 Or perhaps you got so wrapped up in building your career or taking care of the kids and running them from place to place you forgot to make time for each other.
 And now you find yourselves “familiar strangers.”

 Regardless of the factors that led to the failure of your marriage, if you find yourself at the crossroads of divorce, the time for blame has passed.
+Your only choice now is to move forward.

 Choose to make the decision to divorce without placing blame on each other and you stand an excellent chance of divorcing amicably.